**Sign up for my monthly newsletter and receive a free aromatherapy ebook.**

 Kinetic Awareness®, also known as The Ball Work, uses various sizes of rubber balls to help make positive changes in the body.

-Laban Movement Analysis and Bartenieff Fundamentals are systems for analyzing and changing movement patterns.
+Laban Movement Analysis and Bartenieff Fundamentals are structured systems for analyzing and changing movement patterns.

-Sensory Awareness is interested in the total functioning person and the development of a person’s responsiveness toward life.
+Sensory Awareness looks at the total functioning person and the development of a person’s responsiveness toward life.

 The Trager® Approach helps you learn to move effortlessly and freely, relieving pain and creating deep relaxation.